US judge blocks approval of new DACA applications | DW | 16.07.2021

 Biden's predecessor, Donald Trump, had attempted to completely dismantle the DACA program during his tenure as president, but was blocked by the Supreme Court from doing so.

-US Representative Andy Biggs, a Republican from Arizona and a staunch Trump supporter, called Friday's ruling a "huge win."
+US lawmaker Andy Biggs, a Republican from Arizona and a staunch Trump supporter, called Friday's ruling a "huge win."

 wd/sri (Reuters, AP)